Skip To Main Content

 • Physical Education

-All freshmen are required to take this course and participate in California Physical Fitness Testing (PFTs)
+All freshmen are required to take this course, unless enrolled in Beginning Dance, and participate in California Physical Fitness Testing (PFTs)

 Students are required to meet their Physical Education credit requirements by the end of their junior year.